mrstefangrimm/No3/README.md

 A [video on youtube](https://youtu.be/cEjuUass-fE) shows how the phantom works.

 ## Project History
-The project was done in 2020.
+The project was realized in 2020.

 ## Construction